MaksoN12340987/Home_work_Skypro/README.md

 "Visa Platinum 7000 79** **** 6361"
 "Account **4305"

 ## New sorting function

 The src package now has a filter_by_state function that takes a list of dictionaries and optionally a value for the **state** key (default 'EXECUTED').
 The function returns a new list of dictionaries containing only those dictionaries whose **state** key matches the specified value.

+## Added logging of the widget.py file

+By default, information about the function execution is output to the .log file, and if errors occur, information about the error and input data

 ## Testing